Learning From Best Display Advertising Example: Practices and Tips

 Pick the right frequency

-Finally, the rules of display ads best practices state, it is important to keep an eye on advertising frequency (which can depend on many factors, see the picture below).
-If it is too low the users will forget about you, if it is too high - and they will be annoyed.
-This one is especially important if you need to choose among the best display ads within the campaign with different messaging and visuals.
-You can experiment, track their performance and then optimize your campaign continuously.
+Finally, the rules of display ads state it is important to keep an eye on ad frequency (which can depend on many factors; see the picture below).
+If it is too low, the users will forget about you; if it is too high, they will be annoyed.

 Normally, one user should see the ad from 3 to 5 times daily in order to memorize the message and yet stay engaged.
-However, it depends a lot on your business goals and specifics of your niche, thus, we recommend adhering to the best niche practices and professional opinion.
-Generally, CPC advertising campaigns work best with a 1/24 daily frequency cap, and for CPM it can increase up to 3/24.
-You can always edit this setting at the ‘Frequency’ parameter while ‘Adding New Creative’ on your demand-side platform.
+However, it depends a lot on your business goals and the specifics of your niche.
+Thus, we recommend adhering to the best niche practices and professional opinions.

 Targeting and retargeting with display ads

-Best display ads examples can teach you several things: they include a compelling messaging/offer, they appear in the right format (that suits the digital environment), and they always are shown to the right users at the right time.
-Programmatic advertising equips you with tools that help you to reach your target audience with ease.
+Best display ads examples can teach you several things: they include a compelling messaging/offer, they appear in the right format (that suits the digital environment), and they are always shown to the right users at the right time.

-For instance, on a demand-side platform like SmartyAds, you can select who will watch your ad (age, OS, browser, device type, geolocation of the user, etc.) This way you won’t be spending ad budgets on impressions to the random people who are unlikely to convert.
+For instance, on a demand-side platform like SmartyAds, you can select who will watch your ad (age, OS, browser, device type, geolocation of the user, etc.) This way, you will be spending ad budgets that will be served only to potential customers.

-As well you can choose the precise timing of the day when the ad will appear in front of your target audiences.
-This way you can show your display ads to the users when they are most active, plus, using a dayparting is also a sure way to avoid overspending - select the right time zone and the ad campaign won’t be shown during non-productive hours (let’s say when your customers sleep).
+You can choose the precise timing of the day when the ad will appear in front of your target audiences.
+This way, you can show your best display ads to the users when they are most active.

 Checklist: things you should do before airing a campaign

 - Landing page.
-One of the main things you should check before airing a display campaign: prepare the landing page where the users will flock after following the link in your creatives.
-The ad that redirects users to the homepage will be ineffective.
-Specify the link to the specific webpage of the service or product you are offering in the creative.
-Alternatively, create a separate page with special offers if you are advertising products of different categories.
+Prepare the landing page where the users will flock after following the link in your creatives.
+Specify the link to the specific webpage of the service or product you offer in the creative.

 - Select the channels.
 Assess the interests of your target audience and analyze which sites and channels they visit most often.
 Define several most popular channels among your potential users, for instance, mobile web and in-app environments.
 Craft your display advertising formats according to the size/width/resolution requirements of these channels.